 Director of Education

-Welcome to the Steinmetz Family School of Chai!
+What makes the Steinmetz Family School of Chai unique?

 Our Ivrit (Hebrew) Curriculum allows our students the opportunity to learn Hebrew in a prayer-based curriculum.
+Computer-based lessons are an additional supplement to the classroom learning.
 Students are introduced to the aleph bet letters and sounds beginning in Kindergarten, as studies show that foreign languages are absorbed easier at a young age.

 The Steinmetz Family School of Chai offers a unique concept in experiential learning which we call Camp Chai.
-We offer different specialty classes: Arts and Crafts, Cooking, Drama, Music, and Sports.
+We offer different specialty classes such as: Arts and Crafts, Jewish Cooking, Drama, Music, and Storytelling.
 All of these activities will be infused with a special Judaics component and should be enjoyed by all who participate.